Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean

-\texttt{Aesop} implements best-first search as a Lean tactic and allows users to configure how the search tree gets expanded.
-The search tree consists of goals as nodes.
+\textsc{Aesop} implements best-first search and wraps it up in a Lean tactic \textsc{aesop}.
+It allows users to configure how the search tree gets expanded.
+The search tree consists of proof goals as nodes.
 Initially, it has only the original goal as the root node.
-At each step, \texttt{aesop} picks the most promising unexpanded node, expands it by applying tactics, and adds the resulting nodes as its children.
-The proof search succeeds when \texttt{aesop} has found a path from the root to goals that can be solved trivially.
-It may fail because of timeout or when \texttt{aesop} has run out of tactics to try.
+At each step, \textsc{aesop} picks the most promising unexpanded node, expands it by applying tactics from a pre-defined set, and adds the resulting nodes as its children.
+The proof search succeeds when \textsc{aesop} finds a path from the root to some goals that can be solved trivially.
+It may fail because of timeout or when \textsc{aesop} has run out of tactics to try.

-In \texttt{aesop}, tactics for expanding nodes are drawn from a set called \emph{the rule set}.
+In \textsc{aesop}, tactics for expanding nodes are drawn from a set called \textit{the rule set}.
 It is configurable by users before proof search but fixed during the search, i.e., the same rule set is used for expanding all nodes, regardless of the proof goal.
-Therefore, \texttt{aesop}'s performance depends critically on whether the user has configured an effective rule set, which is however often problem-dependent.
-Therefore, \texttt{Aesop} lacks the flexibility to adaptively decide what tactics to try during proof search, given a certain proof goal.
+Its performance then depends critically on whether the user has configured an effective rule set, which is however often problem-dependent.
+Therefore, \textsc{aesop} cannot adaptively decide what tactics to try given intermediate proof goals during the search process.